diavor01/CS40-HW1-final/README.md

 -> readaline.c and its header file: reads a corrupted line of text at a time.
 A line can contain any ASCII characters (including NULL) and is guaranteed to end with "\n"
 -> functions.c and its header file: represent helper functions for the restoration function -> restoration.c and its header file: the file responsible for the restoration process from a corrupted plain file to a p5 pgm file
+-> conversion.c and its header file: helper file that includes functions to convert the sequence of numbers to binary and write both the contents and header to a p5 format pgm file

 Architecture:
 For readaline, we will be using a pointer to char called buffer to store the characters.
 Buffer stops receiving input when finding the endline character.